 - Bachelor of Science in Business Administration (BSBA) option

 One Major, Two Degree Options

-Because this unique major combines the studies of business and psychology, Rider students can pursue this major through either a Bachelor of Arts (BA) at the College of Liberal Arts and Sciences or a Bachelor of Science in Business Administration (BSBA) at the College of Business Administration.
+Because this unique major combines the studies of business and psychology, Rider students can pursue this major through either a Bachelor of Arts (BA) at the College of Liberal Arts and Sciences or a Bachelor of Science in Business Administration (BSBA) at the Norm Brodsky College of Business.